 Should the dental team need to test every single patient until the vaccine is ready, and all health practitioners develop immunity?
 We are very cautious with the scientific evidence that is coming every day and want to provide you with the clearest opinion in the field of dentistry and this pandemic.
 In the mean time you can review our amazing comments from our patients!.
 We have a great section on the All-on-4 treatment.

-Don’t forget that if you are having a dental emergency, please contact Dr. Hervas at Implantation Dental Center.
+Quarantine and dentistry means only emergencies can be seen these days, I just wanted to emphasize if you are having one please contact Dr. Hervas at Implantation Dental Center.
 He will assist you in identifying the cause of your dental problem and recommend a treatment to alleviate your discomfort.
 Call us at 954-476-0770 or fill out a contact form on our website at www.implantationdentalcenter.com